-From the grime-caked beats to the confessional lyrics to the supercharged guitars laced throughout, Bad Actress is an album that’s deeply rooted in Minneapolis’s singular hip-hop scene, where boom-bap never went out of style and raw honesty still beats flashy materialism.
-Turner’s soulful singing voice, and his ability to navigate from the acidic Sly Stone funk of “Gratitude” to the acoustic balladry of “Music Man” to the purple-tinged minimalist gospel of “Runnin Back” make it clear that he’s one of the young talents who’s going to author the next chapter in the city’s storied musical history.
+The title, Bad Actress, came from Turner’s inability to hide his true feelings, and he packed the album with unguarded emotions centered around a lifetime of unhealthy relationships, struggles with mental illness, and an indomitable drive to overcome them.
+From the grime-caked Ant-produced beats, to the confessional lyrics, to the supercharged guitars laced throughout, Bad Actress is deeply rooted in Minneapolis’ singular hip-hop scene, where boom-bap never went out of style and raw honesty still beats flashy materialism.
+Turner’s soulful singing voice, and his ability to navigate from the acidic funk to acoustic balladry to minimalist gospel, make it clear that he’s one of the young talents who’s going to author the next chapter in the city’s storied musical history.